newsapps/bing-bulk-geocoder/README.md

 entity_id is meant to make it easier for you to import the results into whatever system you need them for, without having to match strings with the address.
 Address should be either quoted or contain no commas, though if neither of those are true, it'll try to make it work anyway.

+Then run:

+   bing_geocoder upload /path/to/file.csv

 When the upload completes, the script will give you the job ID, which you'll need later to get the results back.
 If you lose track of it, you can still get your results later on; see the next section.

-#### Seeing the status of recent jobs
+### Seeing the status of recent jobs

-When you select "see status", you'll be shown the status of jobs created within the last 72 hours, including their job ids.
+To see the status of jobs created within the last 72 hours, including their job ids, run:

+    bing_geocoder status

 This will eventually be configurable.

-#### Getting results for a job
+### Downloading results for a job

+To download the results for a batch, run:

+    bing_geocoder download <job_id> <path>

-When you select "get results", you'll be asked to enter the job id (determined above) to download results for, followed by the full path to save results to.
+with a job id recorded when the file was uploaded, or from running the status command.
+You must also provide a full path to save results to.
 It'll create a comma-separated file with a header row that will look like this:

     Id,GeocodeRequest/Query,GeocodeResponse/Point/Latitude,GeocodeResponse/Point/Longitude

 Id is the entity id you assigned the row during upload.
 GeocodeRequest/Query is the original address you requested, and the other fields are what you thought they were ([and we let 'em off the hook!](http://www.youtube.com/watch?v=SWmQbk5h86w))

-### Usage in your code
+## API

-This module creates a class, BingGeocoder, with three methods (and an init):
+This package provides a class, BingGeocoder, with three methods (and an init):

     init(bing_maps_api_key):
         """